drpaneas/panosgeorgiadis_blog/content/post/openfaas.md

 So let’s go back in time, when computers were enormous things and filled complete rooms.
 They were very long lived and hard to change.
-Today, we have got smaller computers, and especially with the **IoT** we have lot’s of tiny hardware which they still fill rooms.
+Today, we have got smaller computers, and especially with the *IoT* we have lot’s of tiny hardware which they still fill rooms.
 Even these tiny things were still *“too large”* and *“big enough”* to manage, so we created the virtual machines, so to slice up these computers without taking space.
-We still use these virtual machines and we still are managing them like normal computers, unless you are Netflix.
+We still use these virtual machines and we still are managing them like normal computers (unless you are Netflix).
 But these virtual servers were still slow enough until we realise they exist: I mean they still need about a minute or so to boot up and shutdown again.
 So, we still manage them as if they were normal computers.
 But then we have got some really really small VMs, and this are containers.
 These containers are much much much faster and much much much more efficient.
 In a matter of fact, they are so fast and efficient that you can wrap every process inside a container.
-See for example RacherOS, where everything runs inside a docker container.
-System processes like udev and ntp are running inside docker.
+See for example [RacherOS](https://rancher.com/rancher-os/), where everything runs inside a docker container.
+System processes like `udev` and `ntp` are running inside docker.
 So, really fast and efficient small things.
-And lately, we’ve got cluster-kind-of-schedulers (so called orchestrators) for our containers.
-Things that google was doing those things tens years ago with Borg, but also Mesos, Kubernetes, Swarm.
+Lately, we’ve got cluster-kind-of-schedulers (so called orchestrators) for our containers.

-That is essential simplified and changed the infrastructure into one big process-list.
+That is essential simplified and changed the infrastructure into one **big process-list**.
 It’s a list of processes that are running inside containers.
-And the infrastructure then started to look like something like a very big computer.
-In the same way you can run “ps” in your laptop, you can now run “ps” on your infrastructure and just see everything that is running.
+And the infrastructure then started to look like something like a **very big computer**.
+In the same way you can run `ps` in your laptop, you can now run `ps` on your infrastructure and just see everything that is running.
 When you see a process running in your laptop, you don’t care in which stick of RAM it runs.
 In the same way, you don’t care where your process is running in Kubernetes.
 If you start to care less about things, then you start not to observe the existence of